ilios/user-guide/courses-and-sessions/sessions/independent-learning-module-ilm.md

 ## ILM Linked to Session

 It is also possible to link an ILM to an upcoming Session offering.
-This way the student will know to complete the activities required by the ILM before attending the learning activity to which the Learner is assigned.
+This way the student will know to complete the activities required by the ILM before attending the learning activity to which the Learner has also been assigned.

 ![click to link](../../images/ilm/ilm_screen1.png)